 The new Zone Protocol is comprised of three features which enable faster bus transactions:

 - Zone Read

-A zone is a set of slave devices on a shared PMBus that can react to Zone Write and Zone Read operations.
-Any slave device can be assigned to a zone with a configuration command, and a master can set the Active Write Zone and Active Read Zone to communicate with a specific zone, in much the same way a master can set the PAGE of a slave device to communicate with a subset of its functionality.
+A zone is a set of target devices on a shared PMBus that can react to Zone Write and Zone Read operations.
+Any target device can be assigned to a zone with a configuration command, and a controller can set the Active Write Zone and Active Read Zone to communicate with a specific zone, in much the same way a controller can set the PAGE of a target device to communicate with a subset of its functionality.
 The Active Write Zone and Active Read Zone do not have to be the same value.
-The Active Write Zone is often not the same as the Active Read Zone because it is common to “control” one subset of slave devices and “monitor” telemetry from a different subset.
+The Active Write Zone is often not the same as the Active Read Zone because it is common to “control” one subset of target devices and “monitor” telemetry from a different subset.

 What addresses are available for use by SMBus and PMBus devices?

 “Appendix C. SMBus Device Address Assignments” of the SMBus 3.0 specification gives a detailed list of the available and reserved addresses for both PMBus and SMBus devices.

 SMBus Related Questions

 What is SMBus?
 How is it different from I2C?

 The SMBus is a 2-wire bus that is similar to the I2C bus that was developed by Philips in the 1980s.
 The two main signals are the clock, SMBCLK, and data, SMBDAT.
 While similar to the I2C bus, there are some notable differences:

 - The SMBus logic level thresholds are fixed and not proportional to a device’s supply voltage.
 This allows devices with different supply voltages to operate on the same bus.
 For example, one SMBus might have devices powered from 1.8V, 3.3V and 5V.